Safety and security

 Foreigners living in Pyongyang are usually able to travel freely within the city, but permission is often required for travel outside Pyongyang.

-It is not possible to travel directly to South Korea from North Korea, unless you are making an official visit to the Kaesong Industrial Complex.
+It isn’t possible to travel directly to South Korea from North Korea, unless you are making an official visit to the Kaesong Industrial Complex.

 The domestic network is small, equipment is old and trains are subject to delays because of electricity shortages.
-There is a rail service between Pyongyang and Beijing via Sinuiju/Dandong (North Korean and Chinese border towns) 4 times a week, although delays are frequent and facilities on board are basic.
+There is a rail service between Pyongyang and Beijing via Sinuiju/Dandong (North Korean and Chinese border towns) 4 times a week, and a daily service between Pyongyang and Dandong.
+Delays are frequent and facilities on board are basic.

-Most travellers enter North Korea on direct flights from Beijing to Pyongyang operated by Air China and Air Koryo, the North Korean national airline.
-Air Koryo also operates regular international flights to Shenyang and Vladivostok and occasional flights to other, mostly domestic, destinations.
+Most travellers enter North Korea on direct flights from Beijing to Pyongyang operated by Air Koryo, the North Korean national airline.

 All aircraft operated by Air Koryo, with the exception of two Tupolev Tu204, have been refused permission to operate services to the EU because they do not meet international safety standards.
-An incident reported in July 2016 involving an Air Koryo flight highlights the lack of official information regarding Air Koryo’s safety record and standards.
+Incidents reported in July 2016 and May 2017 involving Air Koryo flights highlight the lack of official information regarding Air Koryo’s safety record and standards.

-Air Koryo is still used by some members of Pyongyang’s international community, including businesspeople, diplomats and International Organisations.
-Foreign and Commonwealth Office staff avoid using Air Koryo unless it is operationally essential.
+Air Koryo is still used by some members of Pyongyang’s international community, including businesspeople, diplomats and international organisations.
+Foreign and Commonwealth Office staff only use Air Koryo when it is operationally necessary and this position is kept under review.

-Since the end of the Korean War in 1953, the Korean peninsula has been divided by a de-militarised zone (DMZ) separating the DPRK and the Republic of Korea.
-Peace has been maintained under an Armistice Agreement.
+Since the end of the Korean War in 1953, the Korean peninsula has been divided by a demilitarised zone (DMZ) separating the DPRK and the Republic of Korea.
+Peace has been maintained under an armistice agreement but no formal peace treaty has ever been signed.
 If you’re in the area of the DMZ, you should exercise caution and follow the advice of the local authorities.